Keala Keanaaina: College career

+Keanaaina later transitioned to fullback for the San Mateo Bulldogs, recording over 1,000 rushing yards and fourteen rushing touchdowns on the season.
+He had previously served a two-year Mormon mission from 1996-97.

+Keanaaina played for the California Golden Bears from 1999 to 2000.

 Professional career

-San Jose SaberCats

 Keanaaina was signed to the San Jose SaberCats' practice squad on June 13, 2001.
 He was placed on injured reserve on April 15, 2002.
-He rushed for 250 yards and ten touchdowns in 2003, earning First Team All-Arena honors.
-Keanaaina was awarded the Sabercats Rookie of the Year award and established several team rushing records during his first active season.
-Following an injury plagued season, Keanaaina rushed for 65 yards and five touchdowns in 2004.
-Keanaaina was a key member in the Sabercats two championship victories, ArenaBowl XVI and ArenaBowl XVIII.
+He rushed for 250 yards and ten touchdowns in 2003, earning first-team All-Arena honors.
+Keanaaina rushed for 65 yards and five touchdowns in 2004.

-Cleveland Browns

 Keanaaina signed with the Cleveland Browns on July 22, 2003.
 He was released by the Browns on August 4, 2003.